-Lightweight - D & LW Twins class machinery (other lightweight machines may be approved on a case by case basis)
+Lightweight - D & LW Twins class machinery (other lightweight machines may be approved on a case by case basis) Ultra Lightweight (usually run as it's own race at select events) - E & F Superstock machinery

 8. Endurance racebike technical and safety requirements are the same as those for sprint machines with the exceptions listed below.
 Since more track time is involved, compliance to these regulations is critical.
 However, it is the intention of WERA to encourage innovation in endurance racebike serviceability and safety.
 Quick release systems will be allowed or not by WERA based on overall system integrity under race conditions.
 Requests for approval of quick-release systems must be submitted in writing to WERA with sketches or photographs as needed to clearly explain the system in question.
 Until WERA has allowed a quick-change system, all machines must conform to the letter of the rules in Chapter 8, especially in terms of safety wiring requirements.
 In the interest of costs, all tire changing stands shall be the normal lever type stands with no mechanical, air or hydraulic stands allowed - however, as noted above, WERA does encourage innovation and may approve such a stand for use depending on cost for the teams and availability.